pkiraly/qa-catalogue/README.md

 ```

 I have created a distinct project [metadata-qa-marc-web](https://github.com/pkiraly/metadata-qa-marc-web),
-which provised a single page web application to build a facetted search
-interface for this type of Solr index.
+which provides a single page web application to build a facetted search interface for this type of Solr index.

 ### Indexing MARC JSON records with Solr